Are you struggling to add new leads to your email marketing list?

 Reach out to podcasts in your niche and get yourself scheduled for an interview.
 Let them know upfront that you want to discuss how the podcast listeners can benefit from your newsletter.

 You can set up a short promo code or link to include in your interview to bring people over to sign up for your email marketing list.
+If you’re thinking of starting your own podcast, speak to our friends at Zorbiant.

 Create a free webinar and reach out to potential partners.
 Ask them if you can run your webinar to their email list.
 Imagine partnering with people who already have lists of 10,000, 20,000, 50,000 subscribers, or more.